powerof3/LockVariations/README.md

 	* You need to build from the powerof3/dev branch
 	* Add this as as an environment variable `CommonLibSSEPath`
 * [CommonLibVR](https://github.com/alandtse/CommonLibVR/tree/vr)
+	* You need to build from the vr branch
 	* Add this as as an environment variable `CommonLibVRPath`

 ## User Requirements